 Platelets 50,000 to 100,000/mm3: Interrupt therapy; when platelet count is >100,000/mm3, resume at 150 mg once every 2 weeks (may increase to 200 mg once every 2 weeks as clinically appropriate).

 Platelets <50,000/mm3: If confirmed by repeat testing, discontinue.

 Hypersensitivity (anaphylaxis or other clinically significant hypersensitivity reaction): Stop immediately and discontinue permanently.

 Infection (serious): Interrupt treatment until the infection is controlled.

 Administer subcutaneously.
+Rotate injection sites; may inject into the thigh, abdomen (avoiding the 2-inch area around the navel), or outer area of upper arm.
 Allow prefilled syringe to sit at room temperature for 30 minutes prior to use; do not warm in any other way.
 Solution should be clear and colorless to pale yellow; do not shake.
 Administer the full amount in the prefilled syringe.
-Rotate injection sites; do not inject into skin that is tender, damaged, or has bruises or scars.
+Do not inject into skin that is tender, damaged, or has bruises or scars.